 There’s no question that psychedelics can be a potent catalyst to transform your life; the up-side can be massive.
 But because these are powerful substances, if used within an inappropriate setting or without a focus on psychedelic integration, you can also have an experience that proves to be dangerous to your psychological well-being.

 When working with psychedelics, you need to be aware of the obvious risks like medical contraindications, especially if you want to have a safe psychedelic journey at home.
 These risks also highlight the importance of doing your due diligence and vetting your shaman if you’re going to journey with a facilitator.
-But there are also subtle misconceptions and blind spots to become aware of when working with psychedelics to minimize downside risk.
+But there are also subtle misconceptions and blind spots to become aware of when working with psychedelics, if you want to minimize downside risk.

-In this article, I want to illuminate some of the common misconceptions, blind spots, and less-obvious risks so you can deepen your understanding and make informed decisions as you embark on this potent path of working with psychedelics and plant medicines.
+In this article, I want to illuminate some of the common misconceptions, blind spots, and less-obvious risks so you can deepen your understanding and make informed decisions if you choose to embark on this potent path of working with psychedelics and plant medicines.

-I hope that this inspires you to work with psychedelics with mindful awareness, respect, humility, and reverence for these sacred medicines.
-May this simply be a starting point, as you continue to explore psychedelics as powerful tools for transformation.
+This may simply be a starting point for exploring the nuanced territory of working with psychedelics.
+I hope that this inspires you to work with psychedelics with mindful awareness, respect, humility, and reverence for these sacred medicines, as you continue to explore psychedelics as powerful tools for transformation.

 Misconception #1: It’s All Fun And Games: Not Taking Your Psychedelic Trips Seriously